gvwilson/sdxjs/debugger/index.md

 and need to know where we are.
-We didn't allow for this in the base class, and we don't want to have to change every method, so we take advantage of the fact that JavaScript ignores any extra arguments passed to a method.
+We didn't allow for this in the base class, and we don't want to have to change every method, so we take advantage of the fact that JavaScript ignores any extra arguments passed to a method:

+{% include file file='vm-interactive.js' %}

+{: .continue}
 This is sloppy, but it works;
 we will tidy it up in the exercises.

-{% include file file='vm-interactive.js' %}

 ## How can we test an interactive application?

 How can we test an interactive application like a debugger?
 The answer is, "By making it non-interactive."
-Like many other tools over the past thirty years, our approach is based on a program called [Expect][expect].
+Like many tools over the past thirty years, our approach is based on a program called [Expect][expect].
-Our library replaces the input and output functions of the subject application with callbacks, then provides input when asked and checks output when it is given (<span f="debugger-test-interact"></span>).
+Our library replaces the input and output functions of the application being tested with callbacks, then provides input when asked and checks output when it is given (<span f="debugger-test-interact"></span>).

 {% include figure id='debugger-test-interact' img='figures/test-interact.svg' alt='Testing interactive application' cap='Replacing input and output to test interactive applications.' %}

+{: .continue}
 The results look like this:

 {% include keep file='test/test-expect.js' key='tests' %}